 - Evaluation Architectures, associated with a software license key.
-They can be downloaded at https://repository.microej.com/architectures/. - Production Architectures, associated with a hardware license key stored on a USB dongle.
-They can be requested to MicroEJ support team support@microej.com.
+Can be downloaded at https://repository.microej.com/architectures/. - Production Architectures, associated with an hardware license key stored on a USB dongle.
+Can be requested to MicroEJ support team support@microej.com.

-The license manager is provided with MicroEJ Architectures and then integrated into Platforms, consequently:
+The license manager is provided with MicroEJ Architectures and this then integrated to Platforms, consequently: